hrz8/kitara-store/README.md

 ### Test Multiple Request at the same time

-- NOTE: this test will PASS if you run `go run main.go migrate` and at the first attempt because the assert checking is based on fresh seed data.
+- NOTE: this test will PASS if you run `go run main.go migrate` and only PASS at the first attempt because the assert checking is based on fresh seed data.

 ``` bash
 # test file in the `domains/order/service` path